axiao23/BryanRanger--Enhancing-Newborn-Health-Assessment/README.md

 ### U-NET Model:
 [UNet/](UNet/)

 The U-Net Model and corresponding architecture are detailed in this repository.
 Linear layers are added to the traditional U-Net architecture to achieve a regression task.
-The ultrasound images are processed to be cropped and reshaped to be of Tensor type.
+Ultrasound images are cropped, reshaped, and converted to tensor format.
 The tensor channels are then passed through the model and trained using a 5-fold cross-validation technique.
 An independent test set is then used to create predictions.
 The ground truth and predictions are compared to generate a final MAPE score.
 Various augmentation and preprocessing techniques are also detailed in this section.

 ### Grad-CAM:
 [Grad-CAM/](Grad-CAM/)